StellarXplorers

 Your team number (STLX12-XXXX) is very important during the StellarXplorers competition.
 It is how we track your results, store your files, and most importantly grade your solutions.

-In PR3, 12 teams generated 13 instances of bad team numbers on either the start form or scenario component selection form.
+In SFR, 6 teams generated 6 instances of bad team numbers on either the start form or scenario component selection form.

 Our automated grading system looks for your team number in order to launch the scoring process.
 It looks for precisely 11 characters (STLX12-XXXX) to find and score your file.
 If there are more than or less than these 11 characters, the grader will abort the scoring process for all teams, and we must manually repair the incorrect team number.
 For example, say your team number is STLX12-0987.
 Typing anything other than STLX12-0987 (even accidentally putting an extra space in front of the team number) will cause the grader to abort.
 The team number format is case sensitive, so be sure to use UPPERCASE letters.